bonanitech/blog/_posts/2018-11-14-making-home-assistants-presence-detection-not-so-binary-node-red-version.md

 <br />

-**NOTE:** The JSON code of this sequence is at the end of this page.
+**Note:** The JSON code of this sequence is at the end of this page.

 <br />